shabnamrahmed/Clockwork-AWH/README.md

 ## Getting started

-1. Open Clockwork.sln and make sure Clockwork.API is the default project
+1. Open Clockwork.sln in Visual Studio and make sure Clockwork.API is the default project
-2. Run `cd Clockwork.API && dotnet ef database update` in a command prompt to build the EF migration
+2. From the project root run `cd Clockwork.API && dotnet ef database update` in a command prompt to build the EF migration
-3. Allow multiple startup projects so both Clockwork.API and Clockwork.Web will run concurrently by right-clicking Solution 'Clockwork' in the Solution Explorer -> Startup Project -> Select Multiple startup projects -> change the action to start for the Clockwork.API and Clockwork.Web.
+3. Allow multiple startup projects so both Clockwork.API and Clockwork.Web will run concurrently by right-clicking Solution 'Clockwork' in the Solution Explorer -> Properties -> Startup Project -> Select Multiple startup projects -> Change the action to `Start` for the Clockwork.API and Clockwork.Web.
+Your Property window should look like this:
 4. Start the program
-5. After the browser loads, make sure it navigates to http://localhost:58676/.
+5. After the browser loads, make sure it navigates to http://localhost:58676/

 ## Process

- A single endpoint was provided for persisting an entry to the database was already set up that included the UTC Time, Server time, and Client IP.
+ A single endpoint was provided for persisting an entry to the database and was already set up which included the UTC Time, Server time, and Client IP.

 After building the migration, I made sure that a time date object was returned whenever the API was run.